-RED 1 For up to 15% bonus, implement a function that accepts a population of multi-objective solutions and returns only the Pareto front of that population (i.e., do not do a full non-domination sort into all levels of non-domination).
+- RED 1 For up to 15% bonus, implement a function that accepts a population of multi-objective solutions and returns only the Pareto front of that population (i.e., do not do a full non-domination sort into all levels of non-domination).
 Use this function to conduct an experiment using random search, generating a Pareto front for each run containing the best solutions found.
 Using the hypervolume of the Pareto front of each random search run, compare performance against the best MOEA configuration from the GREEN deliverable.
-Report on your findings as appropriate, including all the components outlined above for the GREEN report, except for the evals-vs-metrics plot.
+Report on your findings as appropriate, including all the components outlined above for the GREEN report, except for the evals-vs-metrics plot. - RED 2 For up to 10% bonus, implement code that treats duplicate genotypes as an invalidity.
+That is, if there are multiple individuals in a population with the same genes, all but one of them should have their objective scores set to the configured failure_fitness.
+This can prevent your population from being overtaken by clones.
+In addition, count the number of unique genotypes in your population at the end of each generation (including the initial population), and plot this alongside the other required metrics.
+Run one experiment without this new invalidity requirement (but still tracking the number of unique genotypes), and one with the new invalidity requirement, and run statistical analysis comparing the performance of these two experiments.
+Report on your findings as you would for the GREEN deliverables.

 Submit all files via GitHub, by pushing your latest commit to the default branch, including readyToSubmit.txt.
-The due date for this assignment is 10:00 PM on Sunday October 22, 2023.
+The due date for this assignment is 10:00 PM on Sunday October 20, 2024.